katrina799/4G06CapstoneProjectT5/.github/pull_request_template.md

 - [ ] My code style is consistent with the current project
 - [ ] I have done a brief review of my code
 - [ ] I have written readable comments
-- [ ] I have updated the documentation which related to the changes I made
+- [ ] I have updated the documentation related to the changes I made
 - [ ] I have written reasonable tests and the updated version all passed
-- [ ] There should be no potential errors after the changes get merged to main
+- [ ] There should be no potential errors after the changes get merged into main

 # Action Required